Kwame Poku: Peterborough United

 On 2 August 2021, he signed a four-year contract with Peterborough United.

 On 1 October 2022, Poku scored his first Peterborough goal in a 3–2 win against Milton Keynes Dons.

 Having scored three goals in four matches, Poku was named EFL League One Player of the Month for September 2024.
 His impressive form continued into the following month, seven goal involvements in six matches seeing him win the award for a second consecutive month.

 On 7 May 2025, Peterborough United announced the departure of Ghanaian international Poku, following the conclusion of his contract with the League One side.

 Queens Park Rangers

 On 28 June 2025 Poku signed for Queens Park Rangers after agreeing compensation with Peterborough United, as applied to an under 23 out of contract player.

-He made his debut on 9 August 2025 starting in a 1-1 draw with Preston North End at Loftus Road.
+Poku made his debut on 9 August 2025 starting in a 1-1 draw with Preston North End at Loftus Road.